Good lighting means it’s easier to see things – but easier for who?

 Don’t be mistaken into thinking that we mean security lighting is the be all and end all of security measures.
-It’s actually often a poor deterrent to criminals, as this blog post on external lighting explains: much better deterrents include clearly signposted CCTV, weighty and difficult to access doors and windows and an intruder alarm.
+It’s actually often a poor deterrent to criminals.
+This blog post on crime prevention suggests that external lighting is not as effective as better deterrents including clearly signposted CCTV, weighty and difficult to access doors and windows and an intruder alarm.
 Of course, lighting has benefits beyond deterring intruders – it provides safe entry for homeowners, better road conditions, reassurance and it helps with navigation.

-In fact that statement raises an interesting point.
-A lot of security lighting and security cameras are now equipped with infrared (IR) lighting.
-It is vitally important in the prevention of many crimes because IR lighting is barely visible to the naked eye – except a faint glow directly in front of the IR emitter.
+Lighting systems have progressed over recent years, with many options of security lighting and security cameras available that are now equipped with infrared (IR) lighting.
+IR lighting has actually become a vitally important part in the prevention of many crimes because IR lighting is barely visible to the naked eye – except a faint glow directly in front of the IR emitter.

 This means the intruder is left in the dark – and there’s no light pollution to neighbours or distraction to nearby drivers.
 The security cameras, however, are sensitive to IR and the result is ‘night vision’ when footage is viewed via the camera.